Blog

 • Stealing prescription benzos from family and acquaintances

-• Failing to report benzo purchases to an insurance company or primary care physician
+• Failing to report benzos purchases to an insurance company or primary care physician

 • Buying benzos online or through unregulated channels

-• Crushing and snorting benzo pills to inhale or inject for a stronger rush (which also greatly increases the risk of overdose)
+• Crushing and snorting benzo pills to inhale or inject for a stronger rush (which also dramatically increases the risk of overdose)

-With benzos, the primary withdrawal stage typically takes about a week.
-Then, there are several weeks or months of supervised care as the patient completes the tapering-off period and moves into the abstinence stage.
-Since most benzo addiction originates in seeking treatment for legitimate disorders, effective detox treatment also includes learning alternate ways to manage anxiety and tension.
+Since most benzo addiction originates in seeking treatment for legitimate disorders, effective detox treatment also includes learning alternate ways to manage anxiety and tension long-term.

-Beach House follows a system of combining detox and follow-up treatment at one location, with ongoing attention to each patient’s individual needs.
-We carefully observe clinical and medical protocol to ensure that our patients successfully complete benzo detox and recovery goals.
+We carefully observe clinical and medical protocol to ensure our patients successfully complete benzo detox and reach recovery goals.